haimbilia/BuyHub/readme.txt

     => 054718 - Categories added are not listing in admin.
     => 054728 -	Aftership order status should be automatically marked delivered.
-    => 054698 - on clicking of delete button in shipping profile there needs to be confirmation popup
+    => 054698 - on clicking of delete button in shipping profile there needs to be confirmation popup => 055010 - SMTP handling - In case of Godaddy email hosting.

 Enhancements :
    => Make provision to made seller